Honors in the Major

 Honors are granted to graduating seniors who fulfill these requirements:

-- By no later than one week following Roll Call during the student's first semester of the senior year, the student must form an Honors Committee composed of three psychology faculty.
+2. By no later than one week following Roll Call during the student's first semester of the senior year, the student must form an Honors Committee composed of three psychology faculty.
 Additional faculty from within or outside the psychology department may also serve on the Committee.
 The student will provide the Committee with the general topic of research, the Committee will approve the topic, and will approve the student’s plan to earn one credit for independent study (Psych 500), independent research (Psych 550), or collaborative research (Psych 560) during the Fall semester of the senior year, and to earn one credit for independent research (Psych 550) in the Spring semester of the senior year.

 3. The student will submit a proposal to the Honors Committee at some point in the Fall semester.
 The proposal will include the research questions, rationale for the study, proposed method, and a data analysis plan.
 In approving the proposal, the student's Honors Committee is expressing the view that a successfully completed project will demonstrate the student's excellence in developing and conducting empirical research on the selected topic.

 4. Before initiating the second semester of the honors project, the student will present a progress report to the Honors Committee and receive its approval to proceed.
 If the Committee does not give approval, the student will complete a final paper in fulfillment of the requirements for the Psych 500/550/560 (to be determined by the supervising faculty member).